reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   }
 }
 ```

-In the test, an array of workers with their respective ages is defined.
+In the test, first, we defined an array of workers with their respective ages.
 We have created two `BiPredicate` instances: `juniorCarpenterCheck` and `juniorWelderCheck`.
 These predicates evaluate if a worker is within a certain age range (18 to 40) based on their occupation (Carpenter or Welder).
 Then we use these predicates to filter the array of workers using the `test()` method.
 Finally, we count the workers meeting the criteria for junior carpenters and junior welders and verify if it matches the expected counts.

 Now let's learn to use the default methods used to combine and negate.